paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-06-08-apple_keynotes.markdown

 ---
-title: 'Apple: it''s not you, it''s me'
+title: 'Apple: It''s Not You, It''s Me'
 date: '2015-06-08 22:36:06 +0100'
 location: Brighton, England
 excerpt: 'I tuned in for just a few seconds, but had to turn it off.
 That''s not enough time to make a reasoned judgement about the content of Apple''s latest keynote of course, but I just couldn''t continue watching.'